-Send April a message explaining your needs and you will receive a response by email.
+Send April a message explaining your needs and you will receive a response shortly.
 Have you already emailed April or another tutor?
 If so, you have an account!
 Sign in now

 Wheaton College (Spanish)

 I am a former CPS teacher who offers ACT/SAT prep for high school students, ISAT/MAP test prep for elementary school students, and GRE/GMAT prep for adults.

 I help students achieve higher classroom performance in math and reading comprehension.
 As a former CPS elementary school teacher, I have extensive experience working with students who are struggling to meet grade-level expectations.

 I help high school students with their day-to-day academic coursework.
 I also help students improve their ACT and SAT scores.
 I was a teacher assistant in a CPS high school for two years, so I have experience helping teenagers reach their goals.

 I help adult ESL students improve their accents and increase their fluency in English.
 I also help adults improve their GRE scores.

 Verbal 165/170 I am a former CPS teacher who offers ACT/SAT prep for high school students, ISAT/MAP test prep for elementary school students, and GRE/… Read more

 April is a great tutor.
 My grandson received an F as his final grade 01/2013.
 Today, 02/13/2013, I received his progress.
 He received a B-.
 My grand son stated he enjoys be tutored in Spanish by April.

 April worked with my daughter from February thru May 2014.